ltauxe/Python-for-Earth-Science-Students/README.md

 ### Getting started

-The simplest way to be begin is by clicking the "launch Binder" button at the top of this ReadMe file.
-This "one-click" option will launch your personal Python Jupyter environment for this course.
+The simplest way to begin is by clicking the "launch Binder" button at the top of this ReadMe file.
+This "one-click" option will launch your personal Jupyter environment for this course.

 Once you have launched the Jupyter notebook environment, open the file `Lecture_01.ipynb`.